At-My-App/cli/README.md

 # 1. Authenticate with your AtMyApp project
 ama use --token your-api-token --url https://your-project.atmyapp.com

-# 2. Migrate your definitions
+# 2. Migrate your definitions with parallel processing
 ama migrate

 # 3. Or run in dry-run mode to preview changes